How to look after car tyres, Car tyre maintenance tips

-The 4 tyres on a car is what holds the car on the road and the stability of the car and the braking distance for the car to come to a stop, all depends on how good the tyres are.
-Your life depends on your car tyres and money spent on tyres is worth it.
+The 4 tyres on a car is what holds the car on the road and responsible for the stability of the car.
+Your life depends on how good the car tyres are and money spent on tyres is worth it.
 It is not wise to save on tyre costs, our recommendation is always go for the best tyres available.
 When in doubt about any tyre on your car, simply throw it away and fit new tyres.
 Do regular check ups and maintenance on your car tyres.
 Below we explain some of the most important things to know about car tyres and give some important car tyre safety and maintenance tips.

 Tyre Questions and Answers

 Below is a list of the most frequently asked questions about car wheels and tyres.
 The Tyre Questions listed here are clickable links which takes you to the answers given further down on the page.
 Going through these Tyre questions and answers will give you a better understanding of car tyres.

 - Where to put new car tyres, front or rear